SIGCOMM21-5G/artifact/Web-Browsing/README.md

 ```bash
 bash plot-section6.sh
 ```
-The generated results will be saved in the `results` folder.
+The generated results will be saved in the `plots` folder.